MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 - When the device checks in to the Windows Update service, the device's group membership is validated against the security groups assigned to the feature updates policy settings for any feature update holds.

 - Managed devices that receive feature update policy are automatically enrolled with the [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview).
 The deployment service manages the updates a device receives.
-The service is utilized by Microsoft Intune and works with your Intune policies for Windows updates to deploy feature updates to devices.
+Microsoft Intune uses this service and works with your Intune policies for Windows updates to deploy feature updates to devices.

   When a device is no longer assigned to any feature update policies, the device remains enrolled in the deployment service.
-This allows time to assign the device to a different policy and ensure that in the meantime the device doesn’t receive a feature update that wasn't intended.
+This change allows time to assign the device to a different policy and ensure that in the meantime the device doesn’t receive a feature update that wasn't intended.

-  This means that when a feature updates policy no longer applies to a device, that device won’t be offered any feature updates until one of the following happens:
+ As a result, when a feature updates policy no longer applies to a device, that device isn't offered any feature update until one of the following happens:

   - The device is assigned to a new feature update profile.
   - The device is unenrolled from Intune, which unenrolls the device from feature update management by the Deployment Service.